HCG blood test - quantitative

 Serial beta HCG; Repeat quantitative beta HCG; Human chorionic gonadotropin blood test - quantitative; Beta-HCG blood test - quantitative; Pregnancy test - blood - quantitative

-A quantitative human chorionic gonadotropin (HCG) test measures the specific level of HCG in the blood.
+A quantitative human chorionic gonadotropin (HCG or hCG) blood test measures the specific level of HCG in the blood.
 HCG is a hormone produced in the body during pregnancy.

 Other HCG tests include:

 A blood sample is needed.
 This is most often taken from a vein.
 The procedure is called a venipuncture.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.